senthilrch/kube-fledged/README.md

 `--image-pull-deadline-duration:` Maximum duration allowed for pulling an image.
 After this duration, image pull is considered to have failed. default "5m"

 `--image-cache-refresh-frequency:` The image cache is refreshed periodically to ensure the cache is up to date.
 Setting this flag to "0s" will disable refresh. default "15m"

-`--cri-client-image:` The image name of the cri client.
-The cri client is used when deleting images during purging the cache".

 `--image-pull-policy:` Image pull policy for pulling images into and refreshing the cache.
 Possible values are 'IfNotPresent' and 'Always'.
 Default value is 'IfNotPresent'.
 Image with no or ":latest" tag are always pulled.